Nikita-Barak/Minimap/README.md

 ### Solution to Maintain Object Size:

 To ensure objects appear the same size regardless of rotation, we use a script to dynamically adjust the camera's `orthographicSize` based on the current screen aspect ratio.
-Here's the script:

 ## License